eliottBo/MLSTclassifier_cd/README.md

 ## Output:

-After running MLSTclassifier_cd, the output file should contain an additional column named "predicted_clade"
+After running MLSTclassifier_cd, the output file should contain an additional column named "predicted_clade".
+An additional file called "pie_chart.html" displays the proportions of the different classes found.